Arc weighted acyclic orientations and variations of degeneracy of graphs

 Assume $i \in J_Q$, $u_{t+1} \in V(\theta_{Q,i})$.

 First for vertices $v \in V(Q) -V(Q_i)$, apply operation $\vd_v$ (in an order so that after each move, the remaining part of $Q$ is connected).
-Next choose a non root vertex $v'$ of a leaf block of $Q_i$ that is adjacent to $u_{t+1}$.
+Next choose a non-root vertex $v'$ of a leaf block of $Q_i$ that is adjacent to $u_{t+1}$.
 Apply the edge-deletion operation $\ed_{(u_{t+1},v')}$.
-Finally apply the vertex-deleltion operation $\vd_{u_{t+1}}$.
+Finally apply the vertex-deletion operation $\vd_{u_{t+1}}$.

 Let $\Omega_{t+1}$ be the composition of $\Omega_t$ and the operations listed above (in the order as described above).
 Now we show that these operations are legal and $(R_{t+1}, f_{t+1})=\Omega_{t+1}(G,f)$ satisfy the conclusion of Claim \ref{clm-3}.